PremiseWP/premise-social-media-blogger/README.md

 ## v1.2
 - Remove title from post content (Instagram)
+- New option: Exclude tags.
+Excluded posts are not published (Pending Review) (Instagram)

 ## v1.1
 - Switch from YouTube Channel ID to YouTube Playlist ID.